Contact Us

 – Rehoming Pets Responsibly in North Alabama

 Please do not EVER post an animal “free to a good home”, and always ask for a vet reference.
-You want to make sure the new owners are good pet owners and understand the importance of vaccinations, indoor life, and know that they will not declaw your poor baby.
+You want to make sure the new owners are good pet owners and understand the importance of vaccinations, indoor life, and know that they will not declaw the cat.

 Good luck and thank you for trying to keep from over-loading our shelters!
 Your efforts do not go unnoticed or unappreciated!